Hi! I’m Liz. And this is my notebook.

 As Simon explains, "problem solving is often described as a search through a vast maze of possibilities, a maze that describes the environment.
 Successful problem solving involves searching the maze [of previous experiences] selectively and reducing it to manageable proportions."

 The process of selectivity, or curated trial and error, stems from "feedback of information from the environment."
 Over time we get more selective and choose more successful options based on response / feedback, thus building expertise.
 However, I think that today we too often equate expertise— i.e. compounding selectivity—with specialization.
-Rather than using the term "speciality" (which I find to mean niched narrowness), we should celebrate curated trial and error, even more powerful when applied across disciplines.
+Rather than using the term "specialization" (which I find to mean niched narrowness), we should celebrate curated trial and error, even more powerful when applied across disciplines.
 Dots should not be connected just on the same page, but to other pages frontwards and backwards.
 As Simon puts it: "information gleaned from one environment is used to guide the next step of search in the other."

 Flow.
 My own notes serve as a stock-- the "present memory of the history of changing flows," to quote Donella Meadows.
 (Environmental engineer by training, I appreciate any obscure reference to fluid dynamics that I can find!)
 I think of this flow as both input and amplified feedback.
 For example, the notes that I collect have more worth if I process them first.
 Simply saving an article might help for a future search, but it is not until I internalize the note into a stable building block that it becomes useful (note: stable does not equal permanent).
 The simple act of filtering my ideas for input to this blog is incredibly useful.